bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 - Insert the current time into a DOM element
 You just created a live clock, and it’s _time_ for congratulations!
 (Har har.)
 Can you go the extra mile?
-Figure out how to insert your clock into a new list item under your personal details that says “I live in City, State, and it’s currently `[CLOCK]` here.
+Figure out how to insert your clock into a new list item under your personal details that says "I live in City, State, and it’s currently `[CLOCK]` here.
 ##  320. <a name='Bonus:Youresoextra'></a>Bonus: You’re so extra!
 Congratulations!
 You’ve created a basic profile page by manipulating the DOM and